Freecs11/Freecs11/README.md

 - 👋 Hi, I’m @Freecs11
 - 👀 I’m interested in Game Developpement , web Dev and software dev.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Spring boot + Angular ;
-- 💞️ I’m looking to collaborate on any unity project really :)
+- 💞️ I’m looking to collaborate on any * project really :)
 - 📫 How to reach me : Freecs11#0700 on Discord :) please don't hesitate to reach out

 <!---